zhouzhongyuan/blog/contents/articles/react-internals-part-three-basic-updating/index.md

 ## Updating to the new state

-Remember, this is the simple example we are working through
+This is the simple example we are working through

 ```javascript
 React.render(<h1>hello</h1>, root);